01mf02/jq-lang-spec/semantics.typ

 semantics that extend this idea to all update operations.
 The resulting update semantics can be understood to _interleave_ calls to $f$ and $g$.
-By doing so, these semantics can abandon the construction of paths altogether, which results in higher performance when evaluating updates, see @impl.
+By doing so, these semantics can abandon the construction of paths altogether, which results in higher performance when evaluating updates.

 == Properties of new semantics <update-props>